 Mental Peacekeeping; The Emotionally Intelligent Soldier.

-It is autumn 1945 and hundreds of thousands of young, war-weary and disillusioned men are making their way back to their home countries at the end of the Second World War, many having fought endlessly for six years.
+The emotionally intelligent soldiers and mental peacekeeping – It is autumn 1945 and hundreds of thousands of young, war-weary and disillusioned men are making their way back to their home countries at the end of the Second World War, many having fought endlessly for six years.
 The fatigue is beyond description.
 The damage to their personalities indescribable.

 These are the ‘lucky’ ones who survived.
 Ordinary men from ordinary backgrounds, the majority not even professional soldiers to begin with, but becoming experts at killing and survival during their time away from home.